Martingale Approach to Gambler's Ruin Problem for Correlated Random Walks: Correlated Random Walk with Delays

 One practical recommendation is to do a re-parametrization, and use $x=\lambda$, $y=\lambda^a$, and $z=\lambda^b$ instead of the original $\lambda$, $a$ and $b$.
 Then {\tt Mathematica} easily finds solutions of the system. }\end{Example}

-This method will not work for some Markov chains, but only because associated ``useful'' martingales are simpler.
-Recall that in the iid case, $(q/p)^{S_n}$ is ``useless'', if $p=q$.
+This method might not work for some Markov chains, if their transition probability matrix exhibits a certain symmetry.
+Recall that in the i.i.d. case, $(q/p)^{S_n}$ is useless, if $p=q$.
 In fact, our two-pattern problem is a case of this nature.